FusionAuth/fusionauth-site/resources/guide-to-user-data-security.md

 ### 3.2.
 Provisioning {#provisioning}

 In this guide, we will take you through the steps to create servers using Linode, a virtual server provider.
 Linode provisions stock versions of most operating systems and the server is open to the world.
 This would be the same setup if you were running your own servers.
-If you use Amazon, Google or other similar providers instead, some of the security configurations below will be managed using the web based configuration systems of the hosting provider.
-We'll try to indicate places where providers like Amazon provide web tools to manage security.
+If you use Amazon, Google or other cloud providers instead, some of the security configurations below will be managed using the web based configuration systems of the hosting provider or their APIs.
+We'll try to indicate places where providers like Amazon provide tools to manage various security components.

 Now that you know what the architecture looks like, let's create the two servers you need.
-We'll be using the Ubuntu Linux version 16.04 LTS image for this guide.
+We'll be using the Ubuntu Linux version 18.04 LTS image for this guide.
 Most of the file locations and instructions assume that you will be using Ubuntu.
 If you prefer to use CentOS or a different distribution, you will need to translate these instructions.

 Our examples will use two Linode 1024 instances hosted in California.
 Here are the setup steps you can use to create the servers: